irisc-research-syndicate/irisc-research-syndicate.github.io/_posts/2025-02-01-initial-firmware-analysis.md

 title: ConnectX-5 Firmware tooling and initial analysis
 author: Jonas Rudloff
 layout: post
-published: true
 ---

 NVIDIA/Mellanox has made a series of smart network interface cards(SmartNICs/NICs) called ConnectX primarily for server and datacenter uses.
+In this series of articles we will take a look at its firmware.

-The ConnectX devices also seem to form a basis for the BlueField family of NICs(basically a ConnectX + user controllable embedded ARM system running Linux) as well as some of their switch technology.
+The ConnectX family of devices also seem to form a basis for the BlueField family of NICs(basically a ConnectX + user controllable embedded ARM system running Linux) as well as some of their switch technology.

 The features set of these NICs are quite complex and includes at least the following: